 Cities’ response to this RFP shall be in writing and contain detailed commitments to the criteria contained in this RFP.
 Proposals may not be modified after the deadline for submitting proposal(s).

-The TML Board of Directors in conjunction with the TML staff may reject any or all proposals when awarding the 2017 TML Annual Conference and Exhibition.
+The TML Board of Directors in conjunction with the TML staff may reject any or all proposals when awarding the 2018 and 2019 TML Annual Conference and Exhibition.

-Proposals should contain acknowledgement (letter,council resolution, etc.) that the host city mayor, city council, and city executive staff are aware of the proposal and support the proposal to host the 2017 TML Annual Conference and Exhibition.
+Proposals should contain acknowledgement (letter, council resolution, etc.) that the host city mayor, city council, and city executive staff are aware of the proposal, and support the proposal to host the 2018 and/or 2019 TML Annual Conference and Exhibition.

 Final decision on proposals submitted will be communicated to the host city mayor and the appropriate CVB personnel.